-Language development at 5-6 years: early literacy and language sounds
+Language development in children at 5-8 years: early literacy and language sounds

-By five years, children are aware of the sounds that make up words.
-They can identify words beginning with the same sound – for example, ‘Mummy made magic marshmallows’ – and words that rhyme.
-They might play rhyming games and sing out words that rhyme, such as ‘bat’,‘cat’, ‘fat’, ‘hat’, ‘mat’.
+By five years, children know that sounds make up words.
+They can identify words beginning with the same sound – for example, ‘Mummy made magic marshmallows’.
+They can also spot words that rhyme.
+They might play rhyming games and sing out words that rhyme, like ‘bat’, ‘cat’, ‘fat’, ‘hat’ and ‘mat’.

 Vocabulary and language development

-By five years, children will use the correct form of verbs to talk about past and future events – for example, ‘I jumped’, ‘I played’, or ‘I will play’.
-Alongside this, they begin to understand some concepts of time – for example, night, day and yesterday.
+By five years, children can use the correct form of verbs to talk about past and future events.
+For example, your child can say ‘I played with Maxie’ to talk about the past and ‘I will play with Maxie’ to talk about the future.
+Children also begin to understand some concepts of time – for example, night, day and yesterday.

-Your child will start to realise that there are exceptions to grammatical rules – for example, ‘broke’, ‘threw’ and ‘ate’ rather than ‘breaked’, ‘throwed’ and ‘eated’.
+Your child will start to realise that there are exceptions to grammatical rules – for example, we say ‘broke’, ‘threw’ and ‘ate’ rather than ‘breaked’, ‘throwed’ and ‘eated’.
 But it will take a few more years for her to learn the many exceptions in the English language.
-Even at eight, some children might find the past tense of some verbs tricky.
+Even at eight years of age, some children might have trouble with the past tense of some verbs.

-At 5-6 years, children understand that single words might have different meanings and start to rely more on the context of a word to find a particular meaning.
+At 5-6 years, children understand that single words might have different meanings, so they start to rely more on the context of a word to know what it means.
 For example, ‘cool’ means something different when you say, ‘It’s a cool day’, compared with when you say, ‘That’s a really cool robot you’ve built’.
 They also begin to understand metaphors and non-literal language – for example, ‘Make up your mind’.

 Your child will understand that he can make new words by joining two other words – for example, ‘bookshelf’.
-You’ll see ‘compound’ words like this more often in your child’s speech at this age.
+You’ll see ‘compound’ words like this more often in your child’s speech now.

-Your child will also begin using longer words as she gets to know that the beginnings and endings of words change their meanings.
-For example, she understands that she can add ‘ness’ (as in ‘happiness’), ‘un’ (as in ‘unwrap’), and ‘er’ (as when ‘teach’ becomes ‘teacher’).
+Your child will also begin using longer words as she learns that the beginnings and endings of words change their meanings.
+For example, she can add ‘ness’ (as in ‘happiness’), ‘un’ (as in ‘unwrap’), and ‘er’ (as when ‘teach’ becomes ‘teacher’).

 And your child will also start to understand that words don’t always need an ‘s’ to become plurals – for example, ‘feet’ and ‘mice’ rather than ‘foots’ and ‘mouses’.